-The judge presiding over the prosecution of former Goldman Sachs Group Inc. (GS) director Rajat Gupta limited the release of information about a second employee of the bank passing tips to Galleon Group LLC co-founder Raj Rajaratnam.
+The judge presiding over the prosecution of former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta limited the release of information about a second employee of the bank passing tips to Galleon Group LLC co-founder Raj Rajaratnam.

 U.S. District Judge Jed Rakoff, in New York, ordered that none of the material turned over to Gupta’s lawyers about a criminal probe of the Goldman Sachs employee can be made public, and it can only be used to defend Gupta in this case.

 The U.S. notified Rakoff at an April 20 hearing that federal prosecutors in Los Angeles are investigating the unidentified Goldman Sachs employee.
 In January, prosecutors disclosed that Rajaratnam had another source who passed him inside information, a Goldman Sachs executive Rakoff dubbed “Mr. X.” The government said those tips weren’t related to the crimes Gupta is charged with.